Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

 \subparagraph*{Finite-memory Nash equilibria.} We now show that the plays given by Lemma~\ref{lem:buchi:simpleinfinite} are outcomes of finite-memory NEs.
 Let $\stratProfile'$ be an NE from a vertex $\vertex_0\in\vertexSet$.
 We apply Lemma~\ref{lem:buchi:simpleinfinite} to $\outcome{\stratProfile'}{\vertex_0}$ to obtain a play $\play$ and a decomposition $\decomp = (\segment_0, \segment_1, \ldots)$ of $\play$ satisfying~\ref{item:buchi:simpleinfinite:one} and~\ref{item:buchi:simpleinfinite:two} of Lemma~\ref{lem:buchi:simpleinfinite}.

 We define a finite-memory NE from $\vertex_0$ whose outcome is $\play$ via the two-phase mechanism previously used in the proof of Theorem~\ref{thm:buchi:fmne:lasso}.
 The first phase is defined identically to the previous section (see the proof of Theorem~\ref{thm:buchi:fmne:lasso}).
-For the second phase, we use a variation of the partially-defined Mealy machines of Section~\ref{section:fm:general}.
-In the definitions of Section~\ref{section:fm:general}, for each segment index $\indexSegment$ and each memory state of the form $(\playerI, \indexSegment)$ , we refer to the simple segment $\segment_\indexSegment$ to define memory updates and next moves.
+For the second phase, we use a variation of the Mealy machines described in Definition~\ref{def:compatible mealy}.
+In said definition, for each segment index $\indexSegment$ and each memory state of the form $(\playerI, \indexSegment)$ , we refer to the simple segment $\segment_\indexSegment$ to define memory updates and next moves.
 This approach no longer yields a finite-memory strategy with the infinite decomposition $\decomp$.
-Instead of having a group of memory states for each segment, we use a group of memory states \textit{for each parity}.
-More precisely, we use memory states of the form $(\playerI, 1)$ for all odd segments and memory states of the form $(\playerI, 2)$ for all even segments besides $\segment_0$.
+Instead of having a group of memory states for each segment, we use a group of memory states for each parity.
+More precisely, we use memory states of the form $(\playerI, 1)$ for all odd segments and memory states of the form $(\playerI, 2)$ for all even segments besides $\segment_0$ -- the second component of the memory state indicates the parity of the current segment.
 When the end of an odd (resp.~even) segment is reached in a memory state of the form $(\playerI, 1)$ (resp.~$(\playerI, 2)$), the memory is updated to a state of the form $(\playerIAlt, 2)$ (resp.~$(\playerI, 1)$).
 We obtain a well-defined next-move function because segments of $\decomp$ with the same parity traverse pairwise disjoint sets of vertices.

 If at some point in the second phase, a vertex that does not occur in an odd segment is read in a memory state $(\playerI, 1)$, the memory is updated to a punishing state $\playerI$, such that players attempt to punish $\playerI$ with a memoryless strategy from a coalition game.
 We proceed similarly for the even case.
 The resulting finite-memory strategy profile is an NE from $\vertex_0$.
 On the one hand, any deviation such that the memory never updates to a punishing state must only have vertices that occur segments of $\decomp$ with a non-zero index in the limit.
 By choice of $\decomp$, this deviation cannot be profitable.
 Otherwise, it can be shown with Theorem~\ref{thm:charac:reach:buchi} that the punishing strategy successfully sabotages the deviating player whenever their objective is not satisfied in $\play$.
 We formally describe the construction above and establish its correctness below.